hynek/structlog/docs/loggers.rst

 **context_class**
    The class to save your context in.
-   Particularly useful for `thread local context storage <thread-local>`.
+   Particularly useful for `thread-local context storage <thread-local>`.

    Since Python 3.6+ and PyPy have ordered dictionaries, the default is a plain `dict`.